RY997/Thesis/control group.md

 3. Choose one of the **Searching algorithm strategy** programming exercise (each tutor needs to choose different exercises)
 4. Start to record your screen
 5. Go through the four components(problem statement, template repository, solution repository and test repository) of the exercise
-6. Replace binary searching algorithm tasks with jump searching algorithm.
-Follow your usual method for making this replacement manually.
-You can use your preferred techniques and steps.
+6. Implement the adaptation
+7. After adaptation, the build of the template repository should succeed but fail all test cases (0% passed) and the solution repository should pass 100% tests cases

+## Experiment 2: Making an Exercise Harder
+**Task:** Your task is to increase the difficulty by removing some prefilled code in the template and adding tasks to re-add the code.

+**Procedure:**

+1. Login Artemis with a tutor account
+2. Go to **Iris Experimental Study Course 1**
+3. Choose one of the **Bubble sort algorithm** programming exercise (each tutor needs to choose different exercises)
+4. Start to record your screen
+5. Go through the four components(problem statement, template repository, solution repository and test repository) of the exercise
+6. Implement the adaptation
-7. After adaptation, the build of the template repository should succeed but fail all test cases (0% passed) and the solution repository should pass 100% tests cases.
+7. After adaptation, the build of the template repository should succeed but fail all test cases (0% passed) and the solution repository should pass 100% tests cases

-**Experiment 2: Adding a Creative Theme**
+## Experiment 3: Adding a Creative Theme

 **Task:** Your task is to add a creative theme (e.g. animal, fruit, etc.) to the programming exercise, enhancing its appeal and comprehensibility for students.